alexfernandez/alexfernandez.github.io/2023/job-search.md

 ### 🎭 Online Sessions

-In an online technical challenge you will have a call with an interviewer, who will ask you to solve some problems.
+In an online technical challenge you will have a call with an interviewer, who will ask you to solve some problems right away.
-The format can be used for programming problems, system design questions, and so on.
+The format can be used for programming exercises, system design questions, and so on.

 It can be really stressful to have someone giving you problems to solve,